Storidge/cio-faq/README.md

 [Integrations](/integrations.md)

-If you have questions not in the FAQ, post them in our cio-user Slack channel.
-[Join us here!](http://storidge.com/join-cio-slack/)
+This FAQ is a work in progress.
+If you have questions not in this FAQ, please join our [cio-user Slack channel](http://storidge.com/join-cio-slack/) to post your questions.